microsoft/microsoft-ui-xaml-specs/active/AnimatedIcon/AnimatedIconSpec.md

 # Background

-XAML has a couple of base types for showing an icon, aside from simplying showing a small image:
+XAML has a couple of base types for showing an icon, aside from simply showing a small image:
 * [IconElement](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.IconElement)
 * [IconSource](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.IconSource)

+IconElement & IconSource have the same subclasses for different kinds of icons, for example [BitmapIcon](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.BitmapIcon) and [BitmapIconSource](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.BitmapIconSource).
+This spec as adding an `AnimatedIcon` and `AnimatedIconSource`.

-The duplication is cause for confusion, but trying to solve that base issue is outside the scope of this spec.
+The duplication of two icon types is cause for confusion, but trying to solve that underlying issue is outside the scope of this spec.
 The ultimate difference between the two is that some controls require an IconElement and some require an IconSource.
 The new animated icon APIs here are continuing to use the existing pattern.

-IconElement & IconSource have the same subclasses for different kinds of icons, for example [BitmapIcon](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.BitmapIcon) and [BitmapIconSource](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.BitmapIconSource).
-This spec as adding an `AnimatedIcon` and `AnimatedIconSource`.

 AnimatedIcon (and AnimatedIconSource) displays an animation defined by a Lottie animation, similar to the existing